Lueton/react-sparklines/docs/sparklines/sparklines-bar/index.md

 ## Gradients

 It also has gradients!
-Simply make use of the `style.fill` property to link your gradient.
+Simply make use of the `fill` property to link your gradient.

 :::warning
-When using gradients make sure to also pass the `color` property to provide a usable color for components like `<Tooltip/>`.
+When using gradients without `stroke` make sure to also pass the `labelColor` property to provide a usable color for `<Tooltip/>`.
 :::

 <SparklinesBarGradients />